mkmbader/mkmbader/README.md

 My name is Maria and I am a Senior Data Scientist.

-Formerly obsessed with tabular data, I am now working full time as AI whisperer.
+Formerly obsessed with tabular data, I am now working as AI whisperer.